Ninja-Squad/ngx-valdemort/README.md

 <val-errors [control]="emailCtrl.control" label="The email" />
 ```

-## Experimental support for signal forms
+## Support for signal forms

-It works with experimental signal forms too!
+It works with signal forms too!
 You can use the same directives and components, except for `<val-errors>`
 which must be replaced by `<val-signal-errors>`:

 ```html